thradec/deploy-openshift-on-openstack/README.md

   - pip install python-tuskarclient
   - pip install python-openstackclient

-- Ensure you have access to openstack and the RHMAP tenant (if not create a servcie request to allow you access to public openstack RHMAP tenant)
+- Ensure you have access to openstack and the RHMAP tenant (if not create a service request to allow you access to public openstack RHMAP tenant)
 - Login and go to the Access&Security tab then navigate to the API Access sub tab
-- Click on the 'Download OpenStack RC File
+- Click on the 'Download OpenStack RC File'
 - This file will be used in the nova-create.sh script
 - The nova-create script will do the following :-
   - Initialise the nova client access (it will ask you for a password)